 What gear ratio?
 How big you go is up to you, but for climbing, we recommend a 34-36 tooth ring in front and a 28 in back.

-Registration for Fish Rock is $85 per person.
-You get a fully-supported, timed event with timed segments, stocked aid-stations, mechanical SAG support and a post-race hoedown in Boonville, CA!
+Registration for Fish Rock is $91 per person.
+You get a fully-supported, timed event, stocked aid-stations, mechanical SAG support and a post-race hoedown in Boonville, CA!
 Don't forget to include a shirt (yep, that's the art right there, we know it's rad!)